 Hardpan – Hardened calcium carbonate deposits that form when minerals leach from the upper layers of soil and “chemically” bond to one another.

-After time, sodium (salt) builds up in the soil around your drain and leach field and creating a layer of concrete hard dirt around your drainage pipes.
+After a time, sodium (salt) mixes in the soil under your drain and leach field pipes creating a layer of concrete hard dirt around your drainage pipes.

 The Result?
 Your Drainage Pipes Can No Longer Drain!